MatousAc/qag/research/notes.md

 * 7b-chatQG02: Relatively specific unoptimized prompt.
 Custom tokens.
 Produces decent questions, though those that are longer are too long.
 Spits out trash after the question.
 * 7b-chatQG03: Unspecific prompt.
 No custom tokens.
 Produces good questions 80% of the time but then continues with trash.
 * 7b-chatQG04: Unspecific prompt.
 No custom tokens.
 Trained on max amount of data.
 Produces more relevant, correct, and sensible questions than trainings with partial data.
 Definitely a bit better than before.
 Also produces less trash than before.
 * **7b-chatQG05**: Testing w/o more Lora layers but with quality threshold 9.
 Produces almost no trash, but does produce several questions for each answer.
-The question quality is consistently high.
+The first question's quality is quite good, but the model makes things up for short contexts.
+Adding extra context for short verses on just QG ($< 15$ words) improves the performance quite a bit, so we'll be doing that from now on.
 * 7b-chatQG06: Testing w Lora layers (qvk) and quality threshold 9.
-Yet to be tested.
+Results seem to be like the above.
+Questions are seem relevant at first and the model even seems to correct itself in places, but in QAG this model underperforms.
+A significant amount of questions are off.
 * 7b-chatQG07: Like 05 but now with the paragraph_sentence context.
-Test this way!
-Yet to be tested.
+When prompted without extra context and hl tokens, the model still seemed to produce good questions.
+It produces more trash and newlines afterwards though.
+When prompted with the extra context as trained, the model produces decent questions.
+It significantly improves QAG for very short verses.
+It seems to flounder less in general.
+The main downside is that it will sometimes guess at information that is not provided to it and will misplace a text in the Bible.
+This causes the model to sometimes produce completely wrong questions for the context.
+Also the model has not been discouraged from creativity enough, so it sometimes just makes up facts that are not found in the context or extended context.
+It is a major problem and we will not train the model this way in the future.